usman-de/mini-chatpdf/ReadME.md

 <h2 align="center">Prerequisites</h2>

-Before you can use this script, you will need to have the following installed: 1.
-Python 3.7 or higher
+Before you can use this script, you will need to have the following installed:

+- Python 3.7 or higher

-You will also need to sign up for an OpenAI API key, a Pinecone API key, a Pinecone Environment and a Pinecone Index Name.
+You will also need to sign up for an:

+- OpenAI API key,
+- Pinecone API key,
+- Pinecone Environment and
+- Pinecone Index Name

 <h2 align="center">Getting Started</h2>